-97.5% of our sites have been ISO 14001 certified in 2019, covering 75% of the facilities in W5.1, and the only site not ISO certified is certified according to AWS protocol (so 100% sites certified with one or the other standard).
-We are constantly measuring our water discharge quality in all our affiliates and we are beyond local requirements.
+100% of our sites have been ISO 14001 certified successfully in 2020.
+The scope of certification includes manufacturing facilities producing more than three billion cigarette equivalents annually.
+We are routinely measuring our water discharge quality in all our factories and we are beyond local requirements.
 Around 51% of our sites have been reviewed by local authorities.
-Going forward, we are planning to verify them externally as part of our verification process
+Going forward, we are planning to verify them externally as part of our verification process.